TBrockster/favourite-language-finder/README.md

 I then decided that the code would be much cleaner, more readable and changeable if I mapped the response onto repo objects, containing the name, and a hash of languages, instead of simply working through the response with methods each time.
 However, this did mean a rather large change midway through the project, but I think it is worth doing since it makes passing new information to the other side of the application much easier.

+I chose to use Sinatra as a framework, as it is very lightweight, and I think that suits this app.

 ## Obstacles

 I struggled to test the methods that deal with the GraphQL response, and so I am relying on feature tests, using a live API call to my own GitHub profile, which will change as I continue to use it.